pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog_2.md

 9. The extracted probes are then used to probe and get a response.

 Since the process is sooo slow due to the above mentioned inefficiencies, I have never really seen a response from UDP scan :(.
 Creating a new function now.

+---

+May 28th

+I need to get my glasses changed today.
+Will go at 11am.
+Mr. Sam sent me his previous talk on nettacker at a conference.
+Man, I so want to do something similar!

+He merged two of my PRs yesterday.
+I will have to factor those in now, but refactoring of `ip.py` has been done that means I can directly write tests cases for it!
+Lets go.
+And postgres fix has also been done, so test case for postgres.py can also be written now.
+Later later.

+I got this new function ready.
+Most of the concurrecy overhead is gone.
+Yeah, I had small issues here, turns out that using .get("probes") was returning a list so my extract_udp_probes function was failing.
+Just had to do .get("probes")[0 and problem solved.

+NEXT UP:

+I need to now see how do I make this a part of the port_scan itself or an alternative to see.
+Something is still a little weird.
+So, this isn't `really` uhh scanning yet in the sense of how port_scan does it.
+For example, if I close port_scan midway, I quickly get the table, but if I close udp_scan midway I get "no_live_service".
+This suggests that the `actual` process, however may that be defined is not really starting.
+I will have to debug this out now.

+I am not returning anything from UDP scan as well.
+Need to fix that shit.
+Cause of this, what ends up happening is, as soon as I recieve a response, it fucks the system up.
+To check this I setup a UDP server using socat

+`socat -v UDP-LISTEN:9999,reuseaddr,fork EXEC:'/bin/cat'`

+This is a simple echo server.

+Cool stuff happened, its 3am RN.
+New day technically, I just realised that I can do filtered port scanning and there was another issue with getservbyport() function of socket that we were using incorrectly.
+I have a feeling he's gonna ask me to make two seperate PRs.
+But they work nicely and it seems like the best way to do it.
+If you're unable to create a connection due to a timeout, then it suggests a filtered port.
+If closed, then the connection will be refused outright.

+Funny (and sad) thing is I wasn't even trying to do this and it ended up taking 2 hours :(.
+That's just how life be sometimes.
+I am soooo behind on schedule.
+Need to get the UDP scan done ASAP!

+Tomorrow.
+Hard.
+Deadline.
+Finish this or I am not sleeping.